kaileeko/micro-arcade/README.md

 * Another classic arcade game (see exceptions above).
 A quick google search will find dozens of potential ideas
 * A **significantly** upgraded Invaders game.
 An example is a game with a combination of interesting boss levels and new gameplay elements (power ups, invaders shoot cannonballs, multiplayer functionality, a variety of different weapons, an AI that learns to beat the invaders, etc.).

+NOTE: You are free to obtain and use new hardware in your Reach.
+Be sure to plan ahead; you will likely have to order all additional hardware over the internet and wait for it to arrive.
+We will provide extra buttons, potentiometers, resistors, wires, and breadboards as requested.

 # Proposal

 ## Required Items